-The two were not roped together, nor did they not have radio communications with one another.
+The two were not roped together, nor did they have radio communications with one another.

 Fuchs described that both parties were weakened from the multiple nights spent at Denali Pass, and each possessed only partial survival gear.

-After several passes of the area, the A-Star B3 crew spotted Montag’s remains 800 to 1,000 feet below the Denali Pass traverse on the Peters Glacier.
-Fuchs was observed by the flight crew standing near his camp at 17,200-feet.
+After several passes of the area, the crew spotted Montag’s remains 800 to 1,000 feet below the Denali Pass traverse on the Peters Glacier.

 Fuchs was evacuated using a rescue basket attached to a shorthaul line under the helicopter.